microsoft/pai/contrib/submit-simple-job/README.md

 ![Database Operation](docs/database-operation.png)

 - Download JSON: export the current form to a JSON file.
-- Upload JSOB: import the JSON file exported from this plugin of DLWorkspace to the form.
+- Upload JSON: import the JSON file exported from this plugin of DLWorkspace to the form.

 ## System Administrator's Guide ##